Cherry Mountain, White Mountains

 Cherry Mountain From Airport Marsh, Whitefield

-On November 22, 1948, a Stinson Voyager plane, originating from Whitefield Airport destined for Bedford, Massachusetts, crashed into the west side of Cherry Mountain.
+On November 22, 1948, a Stinson Voyager plane, originating from Whitefield Airport destined for Bedford, Massachusetts, crashed into the western side of Cherry Mountain.
 Returning from a hunting trip, the pilot, Fred Valenti, and his two passengers, Virgil A. Jennings and Donald W. Smith, all from Lexington, Massachusetts, were killed.
 An eyewitness stated that just before the crash, flares were being dropped from the plane; they were likely trying to find a place to land.

 From 1939-1968, a forty-foot fire tower was on the summit of Mount Martha.
 The Forest Fire Lookout Association (Firelookout.org) notes that this tower was built in 1939, razed in 1982, and dismantled in 1989.
 Only the footings of the tower remain today.
 The razing (blown up) of the tower in 1982 was part of a training exercise done by the 10th Special Forces Group out of Fort Devins.
 Apparently, blowing up the tower was unsuccessful, and the tower ended up being dismantled by hand.